keyboard_arrow_up

 Used to mechanically and cosmetically modify the surface layer of metals.

-Soda blasting equipment is a specific type of media blasting apparatus that uses pressurized streams of sodium bicarbonate to clean or otherwise resurface industrial parts, products and components.
+Are a type of grit blaster that uses baking soda.
+A soda blast is a healthier alternative to silica blasting, which can have harmful effects when ingested.
+Soda blasting equipment is a specialized type of media blasting apparatus that uses pressurized streams of sodium bicarbonate to clean or resurface industrial parts, products, and components.

 Sandblaster Equipment Components

 Different sandblasters have different components.
-Below are a few more common ones, including blasting media, air compressors, nozzles, blast hoses and pressurized water.
+Below are a few of the more common ones, including blasting media, air compressors, nozzles, blast hoses, and pressurized water.

 Blasting Media